csula/cs460-fall-2015/README.md

 * Please review the [course syllabus](Syllabus.md) and come to class with questions.
 In order for us to be prepared for the first day of class, please bring your laptop computer.
 We will have a short non-graded assessment quiz.
 The purpose of the quiz is to gauge the the students' programming level.

-* For students who want to add, please send me your CIN with your name in email.
+* For students who want to add, please send me([rcliao01@gmail.com](mailto:rcliao01@gmail.com)) your CIN with your name in email.
 I will forward it to Tricia and you will have to see Tricia in CS department to add this class.

 ## Quick Start Guide